mapbox/react-native-mapbox-ar/README.md

 # Mapbox Augmented Reality SDK for React Native

-_An official React Native component for building cross platform augmented realitiy applications_
+_An official React Native component for building cross platform augmented reality applications_

 **Note this SDK is in it's beta phase and will be under heavy development as we move towards our 1.0**